 "A global climate agreement must be achieved by 2015.
 I want to announce that at that time, my country is prepared to host the Conference of the Parties to the UN Framework Convention on Climate Change, because I want us, together, to meet this challenge.
 At the same time, one of the disappointments of Rio was that we were unable to agree on the establishment of a UN Environment Organization.
 The creation of this environment agency remains France’s objective.
 It would be based in Africa, because that continent has been neglected for far too long, it is facing climatic threats, and also because giving Africa this future global environment agency would be wonderfully symbolic."

 While the Millennium Goals are expiring in 2015, France intensifies its efforts to help fulfilling them, especially in the least developed countries.
-France also contributes to the international reflection on the next framework for sustainable development.
+France also contributes to the international reflection on the next framework for sustainable development (post-2015).
 The future framework for development has to be defined with all actors concerned and with all development partners.
 France promotes the widest-ranging consultations possible, which implies the inclusion of the civil society, local authorities and private actors, as well as the people most affected: the most disadvantaged people of all countries.
-This is why France sponsors the thematic consultation on sustainable development, which is organised by UNDP and UNEP in the framework of the definition of post-2015 priorities.
+This is why France sponsors the thematic consultation on sustainable development, which is organized by UNDP and UNEP in the framework of the definition of post-2015 priorities.
 The consultation process, consisting in online discussions on the internet platform worldwewant2015, comprises several phases:

 First phase of online consultation (November 2012 – March 2013): This first phase of consultation consisted in the analysis of 90 documents, collected ahead of the process from a call for written inputs.
 The discussions focused on the lessons learned from the Millennium Development Goals (MDG), and more specifically on the MDG 7 (related to environment) and the new development challenges that are to be integrated to the post-2015 framework so as to make it more environmental friendly.